Skip to content

 Self-supervision ensures that, to safeguard patient safety, work is carried out systematically at all levels to support the quality and safety of services, cooperation between professional groups and the development of working practices.
 Self-supervision also ensures that activities are continuously developed and risks regularly assessed.

-Self-supervision plans describe how the experiences of customers and patients and their families will be monitored.
+The self-supervision plans of service division describe how the experiences of customers and patients and their families will be monitored.
 The plans describe the procedures for responding to objections and complaints concerning service provision, the submittal of which is a right of patients and customers, and how the patient ombudsperson will help to promote customers’ rights.

 Resources needed